mariofan235/Odyssey_Maker/README.md

 A proof of concept 2D demake of the 2017 Nintendo Switch game Super Mario Odyssey.

 I created it using Phaser 3 and its tilemap engine.
 I was initially considering on switching physics engines due to several roadblocks, but I figured I should get some feedback first before making a decision.
+Feel free to use it however you like.

 ## Editor Controls